-The goal is not to create cloned humans (called “reproductive cloning”), but rather to collect stem cells that can be used to study human development and potentially treat disease.
+The goal is not to create cloned humans (called “reproductive cloning”) but rather to collect stem cells that can be used to study human development and potentially treat disease.

 While a clonal human blastocyst has been created, the stem cell lines have not yet been isolated from a clonal source.

-The oocyte will react in the nucleus of the somatic cell, in the same way as it would in sperm cells.
+The oocyte will react in the nucleus of the somatic cell in the same way as it would in sperm cells.

-The process of cloning a particular farm animal using somatic cell nuclear transfer is relatively the same for all animals.
+Cloning a particular farm animal using somatic cell nuclear transfer is relatively the same for all animals.
 The first step is to collect the somatic cells from the animal to be cloned.

 Somatic cells can be used immediately or stored in the laboratory for later use.
-The most difficult part of somatic cell nuclear transfer is the removal of maternal DNA from an oocyte at metaphase II.
+The most challenging part of somatic cell nuclear transfer is the removal of maternal DNA from an oocyte at metaphase II.

 For example, the cloned sheep Dolly was born after 277 eggs were used for somatic cell nuclear transfer, which created 29 viable embryos.
-Only three of these embryos survived to birth, and only one survived to adulthood.
+Only three of these embryos survived birth, and only one survived to adulthood.

 Cloning of organisms

-Many horticultural plant cultivars are clones, derived from a single individual, multiplied by some process other than sexual reproduction.
+Many horticultural plant cultivars are clones derived from a single individual, multiplied by some process other than sexual reproduction.

-Many trees, shrubs, vines, ferns, and other herbaceous perennials naturally form clonal colonies.
+Many trees, shrubs, vines, ferns, and other herbaceous perennials form clonal colonies.
 The parts of an individual plant can be separated by fragmentation and grow to become separate clonal individuals.